-- (a) For the purpose of this Bylaw, a capital improvement or project is a physical betterment or item of equipment having a substantial useful life and a total cost that exceeds \$105,000.00.
-It can be more specifically defined as: - (1) An expenditure, financed in whole or in part by town funds, enterprise funds and grant monies for the construction, reconstruction, replacement, major repair, extension, or other improvement of public buildings, highways, sidewalks, storm drains, sewerage installations, playgrounds, parks, or like public works, or for a facility, structure, or a utility appurtenant to any of them. - (2) An expenditure, similarly financed for the purchase of land, an item of equipment, buildings, or structures.

-(b) Briefly, capital expenditures are made in order to provide, replace, or improve the facilities that furnish services to the public.
+- (a) For the purpose of this Bylaw, a capital improvement or project is a physical betterment or item of equipment having a substantial useful life and a total cost that exceeds \$10,000.00.
+It can be more specifically defined as: - (1) An expenditure, financed in whole or in part by town funds, enterprise funds and grant monies for the construction, reconstruction, replacement, major repair, extension, or other improvement of public buildings, highways, sidewalks, storm drains, sewerage installations, playgrounds, parks, or like public works, or for a facility, structure, or a utility appurtenant to any of them. - (2) An expenditure, similarly financed for the purchase of land, an item of equipment, buildings, or structures. - (b) Briefly, capital expenditures are made in order to provide, replace, or improve the facilities that furnish services to the public.

-- (a) The Committee shall ascertain annually what capital outlays will be required by the town during the subsequent three_five years.
+(a) The Committee shall ascertain annually what capital outlays will be required by the town during the subsequent five years.
 In making this determination it shall consult with the town, county and state officials, and with other boards and committees of the town as needed.
 It shall publish an annual report with the Town of Medway annual Finance Committee report and with the annual Town Report and such other reports as it deems advisable and shall include in such reports its recommendations for the scheduling of capital outlays and for the financing of such outlays as in its judgement cannot, or should not, be paid for entirely out of current revenues.
-The Committee shall assist the Town Meeting with regard to priorities of projects, financing costs, impact of recommended projects on the operating budget, and other related matters. - (b) The Committee shall prepare and maintain a Community Resources profile to be a basis of reference in the Capital Improvements Program planning and recommendations.
-This profile should include, but not be limited to, the following: - (1) Survey of Town land, facilities and employees. - (2) A list of Town office space and the employees that occupy them. - (3) Review the survey with Department Heads to assess future needs.
+The Committee shall assist the Town Meeting with regard to priorities of projects, financing costs, impact of recommended projects on the operating budget, and other related matters.

-(a) Department heads and chairs chairmen of all boards, commissions, and committees of the town, (elected or appointed) shall, not later than December 1st of each year, submit to the Capital Improvement Committee recommendations and statements of needs and/or proposed plans involving capital outlay requirements for the ensuing three years.
+(a) Department heads and chairs of all boards, commissions, and committees of the town, (elected or appointed) shall, not later than December 1st of each year, submit to the Capital Improvement Committee recommendations and statements of needs and/or proposed plans involving capital outlay requirements for the ensuing three years.